ChronoSheets/ChronoSheets-CSharp-Client/docs/UserPayRatesApi.md

         public void main()
         {
             var apiInstance = new UserPayRatesApi();
-            var request = new CSInsertUserHourlyRateRequest(); // CSInsertUserHourlyRateRequest |
-            var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var request = new CSInsertUserHourlyRateRequest(); // CSInsertUserHourlyRateRequest | An Insert UserHourlyRate Request object containing values for the new UserHourlyRate to create var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Create a new pay rate for a particular user, archiving the previous pay rate CSApiResponseInt32 result = apiInstance.UserPayRatesCreatePayRate(request, xChronosheetsAuth);
+                // Create a new pay rate for a particular user, archiving the previous pay rate.
+Requires the 'ManageOrganisationUsers' permission.
+                CSApiResponseInt32 result = apiInstance.UserPayRatesCreatePayRate(request, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }